 Chandler and Warwick

-Heading west toward Oklahoma City, old Route 66 continues along the south side of I-44, passing a metal-roofed barn emblazoned with a photogenic “Meramec Caverns—Stanton MO” sign west of Chandler and crossing under the freeway about three miles west of Warwick.
-From here, one of the state’s best surviving stretches of Route 66, known locally as the “free road,” runs for over 30 miles along “the north side of the turnpike, passing by horse and cattle ranches as it rolls across the red earth.
+Heading west toward Oklahoma City, old Route 66 continues along the south side of I-44, passing a metal-roofed barn emblazoned with a photogenic “Meramec Caverns—Stanton MO” sign west of Chandler and crossing under the freeway about 3 mi (4.8 km) west of Warwick.
+From here, one of the state’s best surviving stretches of Route 66, known locally as the “free road,” runs for more than 30 mi (48 km) along the north side of the turnpike, passing by horse and cattle ranches as it rolls across the red earth.

-On old Route 66, about seven miles west of Chandler and a few miles east of where Route 66 again crosses the I-44 Turnpike (at exit 158), the old highway town of Warwick has a small gem: the Seaba Station Motorcycle Museum (405/258-9141, closed Wed., free), a simple 1920s filling station, recently and thoughtfully renovated to house a covetable collection of motorcycles, memorabilia, fan magazines, and more.
+On old Route 66, about 7 mi (11.3 km) west of Chandler and a few miles east of where Route 66 again crosses the I-44 Turnpike (at exit 158), the old highway town of Warwick has a small gem: the Seaba Station Motorcycle Museum (405/258-9141, Thurs.
+Tues., free), a simple 1920s filling station, thoughtfully renovated to house a covetable collection of motorcycles, memorabilia, fan magazines, and more.
 My favorite item is a 1970s Evel Knievel pinball machine.
 Altogether there are around 60 motorbikes on display, mostly one-of-a-kind racing and motocross machines.